Read Time: 4 Minutes

 In addition to the brightness, coloring and placement, the safety classification of the lighting must be taken into consideration.
 The spray paint booth contains a hazardous environment, where volatile chemicals are present in the air.
 Therefore, lighting can be a source of ignition, so the rating of the light fixture must be taken into consideration.

 While lighting solutions must meet certain finish quality and safety criteria, operating costs also have a role to play in the selection.
 Fluorescent tubes have been a popular choice in the past.
 They offer non-directional light and are relatively inexpensive.
-LEDs, on the other hand, are becoming more common and preferred as a light source regardless of the higher expense.
+LEDs, on the other hand, are becoming more common as a light source despite their higher expense.

-LEDs require much less maintenance, they’re directional for bringing better lighting to the part, and they provide higher efficiency and lower operating costs.
+LEDs require much less maintenance, they’re directional displacement offers better lighting for the part, and they provide higher efficiency and lower operating costs.
 LEDs will likely outlast your paint spray booth, as they can last up to 50,000 hours.
 In contrast, fluorescent tubes require more maintenance than LEDs.
 As they age, fluorescent tubes lose color and brightness.
 They need to be regularly replaced if the finish quality is to be protected.
-While LEDs are a more expensive solution initially, they offer many distinct operating advantages where the expense is returned many times over inefficiencies.
+While LEDs are a more expensive solution initially, they offer many distinct operating advantages.